Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

-{ Despite the aforementioned work, there does not seem to be clarity on which placement procedure(s) is best.
-Fluid Placement comes with theoretical guarantees, but is shown to perform substantially worse than Offline Placement in real-world experiments \citep{devalve2023understanding}.
-Offline Placement on the other hand comes with no theoretical guarantees, and the number of samples required for it to prescribe a good decision is also unclear.
-Finally, Myopic Placement is the most realistic in terms of not expecting the fulfillment team to foretell demand in advance, but the speed and stability of simulation procedures is questionable. }

 In this paper, we take a deep dive into understanding how these three common approaches for optimizing inventory placement compare.
-Our contributions come both from deriving theoretical results and from conducting experiments based on publicly-available real-world data.
-On the theoretical side, we show that when coupled with an appropriate, good-quality fulfillment policy, Offline Placement offers constant-factor guarantees for the joint placement and fulfillment problem.
-To the best of our knowledge, we are the first work to establish this kind of guarantee using Offline Placement as the inventory placement procedure.
-Moreover, our guarantee is strictly better than the best guarantees obtained by using Fluid Placement for the inventory placement, complementing the empirical findings of \citet{devalve2023understanding}.
-This result formalizes the notion that Offline Placement, a procedure that can be interpreted as being optimistic about the quality of the downstream fulfillment decisions, is desirable when the fulfillment policy being deployed is of high quality.
-On the experimental side, we {extensively and thoroughly} compare the performance of different placement procedures on the JD.com dataset from the 2020 MSOM Data-driven Research Challenge \citep{shen2020jd}.
-Our results suggest that Myopic Placement has superior performance to Fluid Placement, supporting the approach of \citet{acimovic2017mitigating}.
-The comparison between Offline and Myopic Placement is a closer one however; which one outperforms the other is dependent on the fulfillment policy being used and the instance parameters.
-Our results suggest that Offline Placement has a more robust performance when coupled with a high-quality fulfillment policy, which corroborates our theoretical finding.
+Our contributions come both from deriving theoretical results and from {numerical simulations.} On the theoretical side, we show that when coupled with an appropriate, high-quality fulfillment policy, Offline Placement offers constant-factor guarantees for the joint placement and fulfillment problem.
+Moreover, our guarantee is strictly better than the best guarantees obtained by using Fluid Placement for the inventory placement, complementing the empirical findings of \citet{devalve2023understanding}{, and it holds on a strictly larger class of demand models}.
+This result formalizes the notion that Offline Placement, a procedure that can be interpreted as being optimistic about the quality of the downstream fulfillment decisions, is desirable when the fulfillment policy being deployed is of high quality. {Our numerical simulations corroborate our theoretical finding.}